Philips P2000

 The Philips P2000T home computer was Philips' first real entry in the home computer market in 1980, after the Philips Videopac G7000 game system (better known in North America as the Magnavox Odyssey2) which they already sold to compete with the Atari 2600 and similar game systems.

-There was also a P2000M version with an additional 80-column text card for use with a monochrome monitor.
-This version shipped with a monitor cabinet also housing a dual 5.25" floppy drive.
-The P2000C version, introduced in 1982, was portable.
+The P20 series had other models like the P2000M and P2000C, described below.

-The P2000 systems can be emulated with the MESS software, and since 2015 they are part of MAME.
+The P20 systems can be emulated with the MESS software, and since 2015 they are part of MAME.
 Other emulators also exist.